timg456789/EtherTransfer/README.md

         --password // an arbitrary password to encrypt the accounts involved in the transfer to disk --repeat-password
-        --amount // amount in wei or "ALL" without quotes for the entire balance --path // optional full path to a plain-text file on disk to be included as data
+        --amount // amount in wei or "ALL" without quotes for the entire balance --data-path // optional full path to a plain-text file on disk to be included as data --provider // optional provider (rinkeby testnet is supported as an alternate to the mainnet) --dry-run // optional flag to print and not broadcast the transaction

 ### Decrypt Wallet